Sylvainyabre/Student-Management-Platform/README.md

 ----------------------------
 - ## User stories

-1. As a user, I want to be able to create a class (a.k.a grade level) with preset maximum capacity.
+-
-2. As a user, I want to be able to register/add multiple students in an existing class, provided that space is available
+1. As a user, I want to be able to register/add multiple students in an existing class, provided that space is available
-3. As a user, I want to be able to check the number of spots remaining in a class
+2. As a user, I want to be able to check the number of spots remaining in a any class
-4. As a user, I want to  a find a student by ID in a given class.
+3. As a user, I want to  a find a student by ID in a given class and update their grades.
+4. As a user, I want to be able to see the list of all students in class ranked by overall GPA.
-5. As a user, I want to be able to update the grades of an existing student in a class.
+5. As a user, I want to be able to see the transcript of a student.
-6. As a user, I want to be able to show the list of all students in class ranked by overall GPA.
+6. As a user, I want to be able to see the summary information of a given class (spots available and number of students)
-7. As a user, I want to be able to print the transcript of a student.
+7. As a user, I want to be able to remove a student from a class